 - Reviews must provide honest feedback about the product being reviewed and must not be used to deliberately promote or disparage another product.
 Reference to other product(s) or vendor(s) other than the product being reviewed is permitted only when the reference is intended to add value to the review.

-- Reviews must not accuse or make reports of fraud or any criminal activity.
-Unless the fraud or activity has been proven by a court of law, we do not allow references to legal matters in our reviews.
+- Reviews must not accuse or make reports of unproven criminal activity.
+Unless the activity has been proven by a court of law, we do not allow references to criminal activity in our reviews.
+An example of what we would not allow would be a direct accusation of theft (i.e. “This company stole my customer list”, or “We have a lawsuit filed against this company.”), but would not include spurious statements (i.e. “This company ripped me off”, “Beware of their scam-like practices”, or “They are fraudsters and not to be trusted”).
 Our team is not qualified to make a decision as to the truthfulness of a legal accusation.

 - We will not publish reviews that will cause us to be in violation of the law.
 We reserve the right to not publish reviews that will place our site in violation of any laws or regulations.